-Laurion Minerals (TSXV:LME OTCPINK: LMEFF) has launched its campaign on the Investing News Network’s resource channel.
+Laurion Mineral Exploration (TSXV:LME OTCPINK: LMEFF) has launched its campaign on the Investing News Network’s resource channel.

 The Ishkoday project includes the past-producing Quebec Sturgeon River gold mine, which has produced 73,322 ounces of gold and 15,929 ounces of silver to date.
 The Ishkoday property also contains a considerable stockpile of surface material.
 According to a 2013 NI 43-101 Technical Report, the stockpile is estimated to contain a total of 281,571 tonnes grading at 1.14 g/t gold for a total of 10,327 contained ounces of gold.